brycedrennan/imaginAIry/README.md

 ## ChangeLog

 - perf: cli now has minimal overhead such that `aimg --help` runs in ~650ms instead of ~3400ms
+- feature: `edit` and `imagine` commands now accept multiple images (which they will process separately).
+This allows batch editing of images as requested in [#229](https://github.com/brycedrennan/imaginAIry/issues/229)
+- refactor: move `--surprise-me` to its own subcommand `edit-demo`

 **8.3.1**
 - fix: init-image-strength type